 At Holly Park, we speak more than 48 different languages.
 We celebrate our diversity, both linguistically and culturally.

 Children for whom English is an additional language are welcomed to our school from the time they are offered a place.
-Their journey into Holly Park School starts with a visit to their homes by Sally Thomas (Families Co-ordinator) and either the class teacher or year group teaching assistant.

 Details specific to the child regarding proficiency and literacy in their first language is discussed and other relevant details recorded.
 This means that, when they come to school for the first time they already have familiar faces to welcome them and staff are able to start planning for their needs.